Alaska Sport Fishing License · Required

 King Stamp — What You Need to Know

-If your trip occurs during periods when Chinook (King) Salmon may be present or open to fishing, a King Salmon tag is typically required — even if you plan to release them.
+When Chinook Salmon are present on the rivers we operate, a King Salmon tag is required — even if you plan to release them.
+If Chinook are present in the water during your trip window, have the stamp.
 The tag must be:

 • Signed in ink on the face of the stamp.
 An unsigned stamp is not valid.